 Head- and chest-protecting side airbags can mean the difference between a survivable injury and a life-threatening one.
 They cushion your body and spread out the impact, helping to prevent broken ribs, head trauma, or worse.

-Rollover crashes are among the most violent accidents on California roads.
+Rollover crashes are among the most violent accidents on Los Angeles roads.
 To reduce injuries, many cars now include side curtain airbags that deploy during rollovers.

 These airbags work differently: sensors detect the car’s sideways movement and tilting.
 Once a rollover is likely, the airbags deploy quickly, within 10–20 milliseconds, and stay inflated for much longer than other airbags, sometimes 10 seconds or more.